Skip to content

 0.5 / 1

-The company only states that no complaints of discrimination or harassment were made via its complaint system in 2022.
+The company states that it has established management mechanisms such as measures to prevent and control sexual harassment, complaints, and disciplinary measures, however, no details are provided on the mechanism.
+The company also states that no complaints of discrimination or sexual harassment were made via its complaint system in 2023.
 Limited details are provided.

 • P